 - Identify a fundamental STEM education research topic and articulate an appropriately scoped project related to that topic that can be completed within the project period of performance.
 The first step in developing an ECR: BCSER: IID proposal is to identify a core, theoretically derived and framed question that, if answered, could contribute to fundamental understanding in the areas of interest to NSF's Directorate for Education and Human Resources.
 An appropriately scoped project may be a single, discrete element of a larger fundamental STEM education research study.
 The IID research activity could be framed as part of a larger fundamental STEM education research agenda that, if pursued, would enable the PI to contribute to theory-building on this topic.
 Importantly, the PI must design the research activity to be conducted as part of the IID project such that it can be completed in its entirety during the period of the award. - Assess her/his experience and expertise and identify specific capability(ies) that will be advanced to complete the project.
 IID awards are designed to support individual investigators in developing their skills, experience, and expertise.
-It is expected that

-Pls submitting proposals to IID will be able-independently and/or with assistance from colleagues or mentors-to identify specific gaps in their study design, research methods, data analysis, synthesis, and/or STEM education subject-matter expertise relevant to the successful pursue of fundamental STEM education research with significant potential for advancement.
-As part of their IID proposals, Pls are expected to provide an assessment of these gaps and to indicate how, through completing a specified program of professional development activities and the appropriately scoped research activity(ies) (see above), the Pl will be better positioned to pursue a fundamental STEM education research agenda and contribute to foundational knowledge.

-• Prepare a detailed professional development plan that will build the investigator's capacity(ies) to complete the pilot project within the specified period.
+It is expected that PIs submitting proposals to IID will be able-independently and/or with assistance from colleagues or mentors-to identify specific gaps in their study design, research methods, data analysis, synthesis, and/or STEM education subject-matter expertise relevant to the successful pursue of fundamental STEM education research with significant potential for advancement.
+As part of their IID proposals, PIs are expected to provide an assessment of these gaps and to indicate how, through completing a specified program of professional development activities and the appropriately scoped research activity(ies) (see above), the PI will be better positioned to pursue a fundamental STEM education research agenda and contribute to foundational knowledge. - Prepare a detailed professional development plan that will build the investigator's capacity(ies) to complete the pilot project within the specified period and that will contribute to the investigator's broader career trajectory.
 The third key component of an IID proposal is a detailed plan for developing the specific study design, research methods, data analysis, synthesis, and/or STEM education subject-matter skills, knowledge, experience, and expertise the PI has identified.
-The plan should provide detailed information on the goals of the professional development plan (PD); the professional development activities that will be undertaken during the award, including which of the overall PD goals each activity addresses; and the timeline for completing activities.
-Suitable activities might include attending short-courses, workshops, or other training; convening and consulting regularly with an advisory group; identifying and securing a commitment from an individual willing to serve as a mentor to the PI throughout the award period; and specifying a mentoring plan.
-The overall project timeline should indicate the rationale for the timing of the PD activities relative to the research activities.
+The plan should provide detailed information on the goals of the professional development activities that will be undertaken during the project aligned with the overall PD goal each activity addresses; and the timeline for completing activities.
+Suitable activities might include attending short-courses, workshops, or other training; convening and consulting regularly with an advisory group; identifying and securing a commitment from an individual willing to serve as a mentor to the PI throughout the project period; and specifying a mentoring plan.
+Institutes in Research Methods funded through the ECR: BCSER competition also offer viable professional development options.
+The overall project timeline should incicate the rationale for the timing of the PD activities relative to the research activities.
 The plan also should incorporate a mechanism to assess success.
-Pls are strongly encouraged to identify a mentor and/or an advisory board to provide external feedback on the outcomes and impacts of the planned PD activities on the investigator's capacity to complete the IID research activities, and the PI's fundamental STEM education research skills and experience more generally.
+PIs are strongly encouraged to identify a mentor and/or an advisory board to provide external feedback on the outcomes and impacts of the planned PD activities on the investigator's capacity to complete the IID research activities, and the PI's fundamental STEM education research skills and experience more generally.